adloky/smalls/english/all-dorothys-adventures-in-oz.md

 They examined the country around them.
 Sunshine and sweet, crisp air were delightful to the wanderers.
 Little mounds of yellowish green were at the right, while on the left waved a group of tall trees.
 Among the grasses were pretty buttercups and cowslips and marigolds.
 Dorothy said reflectively,

-" We must be in the Country of the Winkies, for the color of that country is yellow."
+"We must be in the Country of the Winkies, for the color of that country is yellow."

 "We must be far from the Emerald City," remarked the shaggy man.